-Initiative or Strategy Notes Outcome / Benchmark Target Population Target Date Strategic Responsibility Review Cycle Increase FT Traditional Enrollments Strengthen enrollments within service area and out of state (non-athletic) Enrollments will increase by 2% annually High School age students Fall 23 DEM Yearly Increase FT/PT Non-traditional enrollments Focus on under employed and college returners within service area Enroll a minimum of 20 returners per term Returning students or ARS Fall 23 DEM, Outreach Yearly Increase awareness of Western and Western programs Students and counselors will benefit from Western marketing and personal interactions.
+Initiative or Strategy Notes Outcome / Benchmark Target Population Target Date Strategic Responsibility Review Cycle Increase FT Traditional Enrollments Strengthen enrollments within service area and out of state (non-athletic) Enrollments will increase by .5% annually High School age students Fall 23 DEM Yearly Increase FT/PT Non-traditional enrollments Focus on under employed and college returners within service area Enroll a minimum of 20 returners per term Returning students or ARS Fall 23 DEM, Outreach Yearly Increase awareness of Western and Western programs Students and counselors will benefit from Western marketing and personal interactions.
 Recruitment team will identify and target specific regions for enhanced efforts Each recruiter will cultivate a relationship with at least four out of area schools each year.
 These schools will produce a minimum of five students yearly.
 High Schools Fall 23 DEM Yearly Increase usefulness of application Applying to Western will be quick and easy with quick offers.
 Applicants will spend on average no more than 20 minutes on their initial application.
 Conditional offers will be immediate.
-All Students Dec.
-22 DEM Yearly Targeted Marketing Marketing will be focused on student populations.
-Potential students and current applicants will receive consistent communications.
-Communication tracking via Recruit and Colleague All Students Dec.
-22 DEM, Marketing Term General Marketing Website content will be continuously updated Website content will be up-to- date, correct and relevant All Students Dec.
-22 DEM Term Yield from Marketing and Recruitment It is expected yield will drop with increased applications.
-Yield will remain above 35% Fall 23 DEM Yearly Support from Financial Aid Students will have the ability to calculate the cost of attendance along with potential scholarships and on-campus work opportunities An embedded calculator will allow student to explore costs.
-Understanding total costs will show value and affordability All Students Spring 23 DEM, FA Permanent Change Increase Campus Diversity Diversity in all forms increases learning and growth opportunities for the Western community.
-Campus diversity will exceed diversity within Western's service area All Students Fall 24 DEM Yearly

-Develop Western will develop Students will have a minimum Transfer Fall 23 DEM Yearly marketable multiple guaranteed of two guaranteed transfer partnerships pathways for transfer options students
+All Students Dec 22 DEM Yearly Targeted Marketing Marketing will be focused on student populations.
+Potential students and current applicants will Communication tracking via Recruit and Colleague All Students Dec 22 DEM, Marketing Term receive consistent communications.
+General Marketing Website content will be continuously updated Website content will be up-to- date, correct and relevant All Students Dec 22 DEM Term Yield from Marketing and Recruitment It is expected yield will drop with increased applications.
+Maintain Yield Fall 23 DEM Yearly Support from Financial Aid Students will have the ability to calculate the cost of attendance along with potential scholarships and on-campus work opportunities An embedded calculator will allow student to explore costs.
+Understanding total costs will show value and affordability All Students Spring 22 DEM, FA Permanent Change Increase Campus Diversity Diversity in all forms increases learning and growth opportunities for the Western community.
+Campus diversity will match or exceed diversity within Western's service area All Students Fall 24 DEM, DEI committee Yearly Develop marketable partnerships Western will develop multiple guaranteed pathways for transfer students (Articulation Agreements) Students will have a minimum of two guaranteed transfer options Transfer Fall 23 DEM Yearly Increase Western staff understanding of enrollment Western will develop a highly detailed dashboard allowing faculty and staff to deep dive into past, current and future numbers Users will have a wide range of discrete functions to develop understandings of trends.
+Staff and Faculty Spring 23 DEM, IE Change Increase number of military members studying on campus Western will partner with NG to increase number of currently serving NG members enrolled.
+Recruiters will increase presence on campus, Western will participate in NG leadership activities.
+Veterans and current military members Fall 22 DEM, Military Affairs Committee Year